Giants vs. Padres Player Props Betting Odds

 |1

-Check out the latest odds and place your bets on any of Ryan Walker's player props with BetMGM.
+Check out the latest odds and place your bets on any of Alex Wood's player props with BetMGM.

 Juan Soto Props